mohanson/daze/README.md

 <div align="center" style="background-color: #FFFFFF"><img src="./res/daze.png"></div>

-Daze is software to help you pass through the firewalls, in other words, proxy.
-Daze uses a simple but efficient protocol, making sure you never get detected or blocked.
+Daze is a software that helps you pass through firewalls, in other words, a proxy.
+It uses a simple yet efficient protocol, ensuring that you never get detected or blocked.

 # Getting Started

 Daze is designed as a single-file application.
-First of all, compile or [download](https://github.com/mohanson/daze/releases) daze:
+First, compile or [download](https://github.com/mohanson/daze/releases) daze:

 ```sh
 $ git clone https://github.com/mohanson/daze